maximesoydas/maxcicd/README.md

 # DEPLOYMENT

-Here we will see how you can deploy your app on docker hub and heroku via github and circle ci we will also add sentry and error management/viewing tool
+Here we will see how you can deploy your app on DockerHub and Heroku via GitHub and CircleCI we will also add Sentry, an 'error viewing' tool.

-first you will need to setup github and Circle CI:
+Step by step:
 ### Github

-- before anything you need to set up the repository in your github account (if you don't have one create it)
+- before anything you need to set up the repository in your github account
-- create a github account
+- create a github account or login
 - git clone the current repo into your computer locally (via zip or http)
 - open the project in vscode and login into github with vscode (or through the terminal)
 - initialize the repository : git init .